linl33/bohemia/guide/guide.md

   - `Update Household.xml`
   - `Database Error Writer.xml`
   - `File Error CreateSend.xml`
 - On the last file, you may get an error which prevents it from being enabled.
-Proceed - it will be disabled for the time being (!
-NEED TO FIX)
+Proceed - it will be disabled for the time being (!)
 ![](img/mirth7.png)
 - When finished your "Channels" menu should look like this:
 ![](img/mirth8.png)